zzye-projects/LittleLemonDjango/README.md

 #### /api/menu-item
 * Get: Gets list of all menu items.
 * Post: Adds new menu item.
 Required payload field(s): title, price, featured (bool), category_id.
-#### /api/menu-item{categoryId}
+#### /api/menu-item/{menuItemId}
+* Get: Gets the single menu-item.
 * Delete: Removes category.
 * Put: Replaces category.
 Required payload field(s): title, price, featured (bool), category_id.
 * Patch: Updates category.
 Optional payload field(s): title, price, featured (bool), category_id.

 ### Cart Endpoints
-Get is available to any authenticated customer user, NOT belonging to the manager nor the deliver crew group.
+Available to any authenticated customer user, NOT belonging to the manager nor the deliver crew group.
 #### /api/cart/menu-item
 * Get: Gets list of menu items within the cart of the user.
 * Post: Adds the menu item to a new/existing cart of the user.
 Required payload field(s): menuitem_id.
 User can call this endpoint multiple times to increase the quantity of this item in the cart.